KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Carson is the creator of the htmx library and the founder of the HyperMedia Research Group at Montana State University.

-htmx enables developers to use custom HTML attributes that trigger AJAX requests and update fragments of a page without a full reload without using JavaScript.
+htmx enables developers to use custom HTML attributes that trigger AJAX requests and update fragments of a page without a full reload, without using JavaScript.
 As a hypermedia-driven approach, the server can return HTML fragments.

 Carson told the story of [Gunpei Yokoi](https://en.wikipedia.org/wiki/Gunpei_Yokoi), the original Game Boy designer.
 He was on a train in Japan and saw a bored businessman playing with an LCD calculator.
 It inspired him to create a simple, handheld game with a two-bit screen (four total colors).